Freedom Through Fetters

 Though one may conquer a thousand times a thousand men in battle, yet he indeed is the noblest victor who conquers himself.
 Self-conquest is far better than the conquest of others.
 Not even a god, an angel, Mara or Brahma can turn into defeat the victory of a person who is self-subdued and ever restrained in conduct.

 The progression from external to internal mastery mirrors Goethe's movement from Natur to Kunst.
-Raw nature—including our own animal nature—must be shaped, disciplined, refined through the application of law (whether divine, social, or self-imposed) before it can achieve its highest expression.
-The Buddhist emphasis on self-conquest as superior to external conquest parallels Goethe's insistence that mastery reveals itself in limitation rather than in unlimited exercise of power.
+Raw nature—including our own animal nature—must be shaped, disciplined, refined through application of law before it achieves highest expression.
+The Buddhist emphasis on self-conquest as superior to external conquest parallels Goethe's insistence that mastery reveals itself in limitation rather than unlimited exercise of power.

-The Pali original reinforces this reading.
-The term atta-danta (self-tamed) and niccaṃ saññata-cārin (always practicing self-control) emphasize continuous discipline rather than sporadic effort.
+The Pali terms reinforce this reading.
+Atta-danta (self-tamed) and niccaṃ saññata-cārin (always practicing self-control) emphasize continuous discipline rather than sporadic effort.
 Mastery emerges not from occasional acts of self-denial but from habitual constraint—the systematic application of Beschränkung to all aspects of life.

-Laozi's Daodejing (circa 4th century BCE), particularly in its later chapters, repeatedly emphasizes voluntary limitation as the foundation of genuine power.
+Laozi's Daodejing (circa 4th century BCE) repeatedly emphasizes voluntary limitation as foundation of genuine power.
 Chapter 33 contains the epigraph to this work:

 知人者智,自知者明。